blkvisler/CS108-Final-Project/README.md

 # FEATURES:
   Homepage with menu of options
-  Show all resources (with pictures and links to respecitive sites)
+  Show all resources (with pictures and links to respective sites)
   Show resources by specified topic
   View website/resource page along with comments
-  View comments in reverse chronilogical order for specified website
+  View comments in reverse chronological order for specified website
   Add a comment for specified website
   Add a new resource
   Update parts of the website information with a form that is prefilled with current content